 Equipment: Sewing machine; Rotary cutter, ruler and mat; Iron; Seam unpicker or similar; Pins and needle.

-Combine the yummy ice-cream colours of Tilda prints into a jelly roll - use a modern strip piecing technique and you have yourself one cot or lap size quilt.
+Combine the yummy ice-cream colours into a jelly roll - use a modern strip piecing technique and you have yourself one cot or lap size quilt.

 The first four steps in making the quilt uses a fun technique made popular online by a super online tutorial here.